congthanhng/Expansion-Tile-Group/README.md

 * Can add the `Gap` space between items
 * Easy control behaviors of `ExpansionTileItem` from anywhere
 * Can easy custom or add decoration into `ExpansionTileItem` like `Border`, `BorderRadius`, `Shadow`, or `BoxDecoration`
+* Can remove completely the `trailing` included: area, arrow icon.
+So that the `title` can be extended the width.
+Just using `isHasTrailing`

 ## Install